 25 YEAR RULE MISCONCEPTIONS

-While the 25 year rule isn't overly complicated their are some misconceptions that have been making the rounds.
+While the 25 year rule isn't overly complicated there are some misconceptions that have been making the rounds.
 In preparing to start exporting vehicles to the US under the 25 year exemptions we put a great deal of effort into researching the regulations, including the retention of a lawyer, and reaching out to representitives of the CBP, EPA and DOT and NHTSA.
 They have been quite clear in stating that for a JDM vehicle to qualify for the Federal exemptions, it must have cleared customs (imported into the US) after it is 25 years old.

 The 25 year exemption does not apply to vehicles that that have already been imported into the US improperly will not suddenly be Federally legal and exempt from safety and emissions standards.
 Simply put, vehicles imported utilizing loop holes (parts car or over the Canadian border) and registered at a state level will not be eligible for the exemptions when they reach 25 years of age.